-- Tap SAVE TO LAST TEST RESULT to upload to the Results page on Link-Live.com. - Tap Add Picture to open the Gallery app to select a photo that is then uploaded and attached to your test result. - Use the default file name (which has a <DATE-TIME> format) or tap the Graphs Image Name field to open a touch keyboard to type a custom name. - Tap SAVE TO UPLOADED FILES to upload to the Results page on Link-Live.com. - Tap Add Picture to open the Gallery app to select a photo that is then uploaded and attached to your test result.
+- Tap SAVE TO LAST TEST RESULT to upload to the Results page on Link-Live.com. - Tap Add Picture to open the Gallery or Camera app to select or take a photo that is then uploaded and attached to your test result. - Use the default file name (which has a <DATE-TIME> format) or tap the Graphs Image Name field to open a touch keyboard to type a custom name. - Tap SAVE TO UPLOADED FILES to upload to the Results page on Link-Live.com. - Tap Add Picture to open the Gallery or Cameraapp to select or take a photo that is then uploaded and attached to your test result.